fabpot-graveyard/dependency-injection/doc/01-Dependency-Injection.markdown

   through their constructors, methods, or directly into fields."

 >**TIP**
->As any other design pattern, Dependency Injection
+>As with any other design pattern, Dependency Injection
 >also has some anti-patterns.
 The
 >[Pico Container website](http://www.picocontainer.org/)
 >describes some of them.